SITC Biotech Strategic Meeting at the NYSE

 Current State of the Field

-• How to improve the therapeutic index of these novel agents, including re-agents and combination approaches.
+• How to improve the therapeutic index of these novel agents: including re-agents, next generation combination approaches, from ADCs to TCRs.

 Arun Balakumaran, MD, PhD – Pfizer